-Carnivorous animals were designed by God to rip open the flesh of live animals with knife-like claws and razor sharp teeth.
-Carnivorous animals were given very short digestive tracts and very high concentrations of hydrochloric acid to break down and move quickly that flesh through a short digestive system before it putrefied.
+Carnivorous animals were designed by God to rip open the flesh of live animals with knife-like claws and razor-sharp teeth.
+Carnivorous animals were given very short digestive tracts and very high concentrations of hydrochloric acid to break down and move quickly that flesh through a short digestive system before it was putrefied.

 Trouble In Paradise

-“Now the serpent was more subtil than any beast of the field which the Lord God had made, and he said unto the woman, yeah, hath God said, ye shall not eat of every tree of the garden?”
+“Now the serpent was more subtle than any beast of the field which the Lord God had made, and he said unto the woman, yea, hath God said, ye shall not eat of every tree of the garden?”

 ~ Genesis 3:1

 Oh my, Adam and Eve were still on their honeymoon when a problem arose!

 And what was that problem?
 Why it was concerning what man should eat and what man should not eat.
 The future articles in this series are going to be very interesting, BUT . . . .

 We are going to save that for our next installment in our series titled “What Did God Tell Us We Should Eat.”